Find a home

 We do not envisage transferring any information about or relating to you to anyone who is located outside of the European Economic Area other than as indicated above.
 We have a commitment from our business partners and data processors that they too will honour this commitment.

 You have the right of access to personal information we hold about or concerning you.
 This is called a subject access request.
 If you would like to exercise this right, please visit the Data Subject Access Request page.

-We have a subject access request form which you can use for this purpose and we ask that your request is accompanied by proof of identity.
-If you are seeking to obtain specific information (e.g. about a particular matter or from a particular time period), it helps if you clarify the details of what you would like to receive in your written request.
+We have a subject access request form on the above page which you can use for this purpose and we ask that your request is accompanied by proof of identity.
+If you want to obtain specific information (eg about a particular matter or from a particular time period), it helps if you clarify the details of what you would like to receive in your written request.